pereznetworks/TD-Project8/README.md

     Using Gulp to Build a Front-End Site

-    In this project you’ll be provided a website with HTML, SCSS, JPEGs, PNGs and JavaScript files.
+    In this project I was provided a website with HTML, SCSS, JPEGs, PNGs and JavaScript files.

-    You’ll be required to set up a Gulp build process to prepare the website for deployment.
+    I set up a Gulp build process to prepare the website for deployment.

-    The build process must fulfill the following criteria:
+    I setup a  build process that meets to following criteria:

       Concatenate and minify the JavaScript files.
       Compile SCSS into CSS in a concatenated and minified file.
       Generate JavaScript and CSS source maps.
       Compress any JPEG or PNG files.
-      All output for the build process should be in a dist folder for distribution or deployment.
+      All output for the build process is in the ./dist folder for distribution or deployment.

-# DOING:
+# PENDING:

-      since gulp v4 is still the "next version' instead of merging with current master branch will make this branch 'next version' of this project
+      When Gulp v4 becomes the 'current version' or master will make this branch 'current version' or master branch for this project will call it v1.1.0

 # CHANGES for GULP v4: